 Dill Pickle Ham Salad is an easy leftover ham recipe!
 This tasty ham salad with dill pickles works as a cracker spread or a sandwich filling!

 We’re usually serving up our famous BAKED HAM for the holidays!
-We make sure to have leftovers for this recipe and so many other leftover ham recipes we love making!
+We make sure to have leftovers for this recipe and so many other leftover ham recipes that we love making!

 Ham salad is a great way to use leftover ham after a holiday or party, but we love ham salad so much we buy ham just to make this recipe!
 You can eat it as a low carb snack or lunch with celery sticks or in lettuce wraps, or as a spread for crackers on a cheese board or filled into fluffy white slices of bread.